-The Tennessee sublease agreement allows a resident of Tennessee to sublet property to another.
-Subletting is the leasing of space by a person who is currently under a fixed agreement and wishes to act as a Sublessor and lease a portion or the entire space to someone else (“Sublessee”).
+A Tennessee sublease agreement allows a current tenant to sublet their property to someone else.
+Subletting is the leasing of space by a person who is currently under a fixed agreement and wishes to act as a Sublessor and lease a portion of the entire space to someone else (“Sublessee”).
 Typically, a residential lease agreement forbids the act of any type of subletting on behalf of the tenant, so it may be necessary to get written approval before seeking out a subtenant.

 When accepting a Sublessee, it is a good idea to verify their income and employment status through the rental application as the Sublessor will be responsible for all rental payments, damage/repairs to the premises, and eviction/vacating at the appropriate time.